dvreeze/ocp-java-17-learning/doc/chapter05-methods.md

 The *return type* is mandatory, even if it is `void`.
 If it is not `void`, a `return` statement in the method body is required, and it must include the primitive or reference to return.
-For non-`void` return types, *all code paths* in the method body must lead to such a `return` statement or an exception.
+For non-`void` return types, *all code paths* in the method body must lead to such a `return` statement or an exception. *Conceptually*, think of a *total function* `java.util.function.Function<T, R>` in that case (i.e. a "total function", module thrown exceptions).

 The *method name* by convention starts with a lowercase letter, although this is not required.
 Recall from chapter 1 that each *identifier* (and therefore each method name) must obey the following requirements: